-Origin of SILAGE
+Origin and Etymology of silage

 short for ensilage

-Seen & Heard
+Seen and Heard

 What made you want to look up silage?
 Please tell us where you read or heard it (including the quote, if possible).